Find the Value of Burnt Resistor by Four Simple Methods

 - Scarp the outer coating.

-- Clean the Burnt Section of the resistor
+- Clean the burnt section of the resistor.

-- Measure resistance from one end of the resistor to the damaged section
+- Measure resistance from one end of the resistor to the damaged section.

-- Add these two value f resistances
+- Add these two values of resistances.

 - Now measure the current flowing into the resistor.

-- This Wattage must be less than the wattage of the resistor being replaced
+- This wattage must be less than the wattage of the resistor being replaced.

-- Start with a high value of resistance and temporarily connect this resistor instead of burnt resistor
+- Start with a high value of resistance and temporarily connect this resistor instead of burnt resistor.

 - Measure the expected output voltage of the circuit.
-If you obtained same voltage as expected voltage then you have done.
+If you obtained the same voltage as expected voltage then you have done.